 The third verse includes all of the same instrumentation as the previous one except for the Mellotron, which is now gone for the remainder of the 12-bar blues section of the song.
 In its absence is a four-man Beatle chorus (with Ringo in first chair) singing in unison the same melody line the Mellotron played in the second verse.
 Ringo thinks to include a simple drum fill in both the sixth and ninth measures this time around while the singers switch to harmony “aaah”s in the ninth through twelfth measures.
 In the ninth measure we begin to hear the ending of the backwards recorded Mellotron noodling for the first time (I say "ending" because they were recorded backwards…remember?), which is much more discernible on the mono mix.
 Apart from the backward Mellotron swirling that comprises the rest of the song and then fades away, we hear a bit of what sounds like the only evidence of John and Ringo’s backward overdubs in the background from 1:44 to 1:52 of the finished recording.

-November 27th, 1967 was the U.S. release date for the album “Magical Mystery Tour,” which included the instrumental “Flying.”
-The vinyl version of this album continued to be reissued throughout the years, while it was first released on compact disc on September 21st, 1987 and then was re-released in a re-mastered state on September 9th, 2009.
+November 27th, 1967 was the US release date for the album “Magical Mystery Tour,” which included the instrumental “Flying.”
+The vinyl version of this album continued to be reissued throughout the years, while it was first released on compact disc on September 21st, 1987 and then was re-released in a remastered state on September 9th, 2009.

 Since "Flying" was originally released on the “Magical Mystery Tour” EP in Britain, the song was included on the “Compact Disc EP Collection” box set, which was released on June 30th, 1992, appearing in both mono and stereo.

 On October 8th, 2012, a restored version of the film “Magical Mystery Tour” was released on DVD and Blu-ray, available also as a deluxe edition “Collectors Box” which included an actual vinyl EP set as originally released in Britain but in re-mastered mono.
 With “Flying” as part of this set, this was the first time the vinyl EP was released in America.